-The Schedule of Events Cost Attribution Template (SoECAT) has been developed and implemented across the United Kingdom by a partnership of organisations, including the Department of Health and Social Care (DHSC); NHS England and NHS Improvement (NHS E/I); Health Research Authority (HRA); National Institute for Health Research Clinical Research Network (NIHR CRN); the devolved administrations (NHS Research Scotland, Health and Care Research Wales, Northern Ireland Public Health Agency); NHS Research and Development Forum; research funders and research active NHS organisations.
+The Schedule of Events Cost Attribution Template (SoECAT) has been developed and implemented across the United Kingdom by a partnership of organisations, including the Department of Health and Social Care (DHSC); NHS England and NHS Improvement (NHS E/I); Health Research Authority (HRA); NIHR Clinical Research Network (CRN); the devolved administrations (NHS Research Scotland, Health and Care Research Wales, Northern Ireland Public Health Agency); NHS Research and Development Forum; research funders and research active NHS organisations.

 Unless otherwise stated, the guidance in this document applies across the UK.
 Nation specific variations are detailed in Appendix 1.

 SoECAT is maintained by the UK SoECAT Steering Group and suggestions for improvement and other feedback may be directed to firstname.lastname@example.org